whiskerz007/ubnt_get_wireguard/README.md

-# Download and install WireGaurd on Ubiquiti edge devices
+# Download and install WireGuard on Ubiquiti edge devices

 ***Warning:*** _This script attempts to preserve your running configuration, however you should have a backup your configuration before running this script._